AntoineD/docstring-inheritance/README.md

 - Missing docstring sections for signature arguments can be notified by warnings when the environment variable `DOCSTRING_INHERITANCE_WARNS` is set.
 - Docstring sections can be compared to detect duplicated or similar contents that could be inherited.
+- By default, the metaclasses and functions in this package do nothing, so they have virtually no performance impact.
+- When building documentation, enable the inheritance of the docstrings by defining the environment variable `DOCSTRING_INHERITANCE_ENABLE=1`.

 # Licenses